theNewDynamic/oregonsadventurecoast.com/content/blog/celebrating-20-years-of-the-salmon-celebration-september-13-14-2025.md

   In the spirit of the salmon’s return, the Salmon Celebration comes back to Oregon’s Adventure Coast on September 13–14, 2025, commemorating 20 years since local Indigenous communities first shared this sacred tradition with the public.
-Highlights include the open-pit salmon bake, canoe races, and Native American arts, music, dance, and cultural activities.
 Coquille Indian Tribe Chief Jason Younker joined us to reflect on the celebration’s history, purpose, and the enduring significance of salmon to Oregon’s tribes.
 image: /img/annual-mill-luck-salmon-celebration-blog-1-695x322.jpg
 tags:
   - Salmon Celebration